-Visitors to my website will know how much I enjoy working on classic and vintage electronics.
-One category of gear I love is monster receivers from the 70’s and 80’s.
-The Sansui G-8000 Pure Power DC Stereo Receiver is one of the biggest and baddest monster receivers, read on to take a look!
+Visitors will know how much I love classic hi-fi electronics.
+One special category is monster receivers from the ’70s and ’80s.
+The Sansui G-8000 Pure Power DC Stereo Receiver is one of the biggest monster receivers.

 The Sansui G-8000 features great build quality, something we normally associate with gear of this vintage and price, no surprises so far.
-All major circuit blocks are located on their own boards and some are fitted inside shielded boxes, as is Sansui tradition.
-This is a nice touch that appears a lot in gear of the period.
+All major circuit blocks are located on separate boards and some inside shielded boxes, as per Sansui tradition.
+This is a nice touch that appears a lot in the gear from this period.
 Sadly, we rarely see it now.

 The issues with this Sansui G-8000 related to these connectors, controls and dirt, as well as some not very clever previous repair work.
 According to its owner, one channel was cutting out intermittently and the controls were noisy.
 I found loads of dirt, excessively high DC offsets in both channels and idle currents set to almost zero in both channels.

 Servicing the big Sansui involved cleaning and lubricating all of the switches and controls.
 It’s important to use quality cleaners and lubricants for this.
 I use a range of products that suit different types of controls.
 These include solvents like isopropyl alcohol, Kontakt 40 and 60, and Caig DeoxIt.

 I systematically remade every board-to-board interconnect I could get to and some of these were clearly very loose.
 I then power the receiver up and let her idle for an hour or so, before adjusting DC offsets to zero in each channel and setting bias to 16mV.